discordpkg/gateway/DESIGN.md

  - Err* for variables
  - *Error for struct implementations

+FrameError is wraps any internal error that happens when processing a frame.
+Any frame errors happens before the payload content can be read by the state.
+Try reconnecting.

 ## Rate Limiting Identify
 Given that identify may have to be shared across shards, the rate limiter must be inject-able.